Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 }
 ```
 A simple overflow.
 And while when you run this code on your machine, it will probably print `1`, it is not guaranteed to
-do so, however the compiler is allowed to assume that the value is bigger than 0 and optimize the code
+do so.
+However, the compiler is allowed to assume that the value is bigger than 0 and optimize the code
 accordingly(unless compiled with -fwrapv).
 And while this is just one example of UB in C/C++, there are many more.
 Now what happens when the compiler optimizes the code in a way that is not intended by the programmer?
 Well all
 garuantees the language gives you are off, so [pretty much everything](https://blog.regehr.org/archives/213).